dfelinto/blender-manual/manual/modeling/meshes/properties/vertex_groups/vertex_groups.rst

          The new group will be named like the original group with "_copy" appended at the end of its name.
          And it will contain associations to exactly the same vertices with the exact same weights as in the source vertex group.
-      Copy Vertex Groups to Linked
-         Copy vertex groups of this mesh to all linked objects which use the same mesh data (all users of the data).
       Copy Vertex Group to Selected
          Copy all vertex groups to other selected objects provided they have matching indices (typically this is true for copies of the mesh which are only deformed and not otherwise edited).